Factbox: Build a giant wall, cut Education Department. What a President Trump would do

 He wants to build a “safe zone” for Syrian refugees in Syria.
 But Gulf states would have to pay for it.

-He has said the United States should first deal with Islamic State before addressing the future of Syrian President Bashar al-Assad, saying, “We have to do one thing at a time.”
+He has said the United States should first deal with Islamic State before addressing President Bashar al-Assad’s future, saying “We have to do one thing at a time.”

 Trump has said he would increase the size and power of the U.S. military to make it “so strong, so powerful that nobody’s going to mess with us.”